 Some conditions which may cause changes in the ECG pattern include:

 - An enlarged heart.
 Conditions such as heart defects present at birth (congenital), problems with heart valves, high blood pressure, or heart failure may cause an enlarged heart.

 - Ischemia.
-This means less blood flows to the heart muscle because of fatty buildup in the arteries.
+This means the heart muscle is deprived of oxygen due to fatty buildup in the arteries, preventing adequate blood flow.

 - Conduction disorders.
 This means a problem with the heart's electrical system.
 The heart may beat too fast, too slow, or at an uneven rate.